im-aastha/UDP-discussion-forum/README.md

 # UDP-discussion-forum
-Used UDP and a little bit of TCP to create a discussion forum between multiple concurrent users and a server
+Used UDP and a little bit of TCP to create a discussion forum between multiple concurrent clients and a server